carbon-language/carbon-lang/docs/design/generics/terminology.md

 which otherwise is very similar to a witness table, "witnessing" the specific descendant of a base class.

-Carbon approach to using witness tables is detailed in an [appendix](appendix-witness.md).
+Carbon's approach to using witness tables is detailed in an [appendix](appendix-witness.md).

 ## Instantiation